pathogenss/Writings/Addictive Chems.md

 ---

 <h5> Basic understanding of Addictive Drugs</h5>
-<p>At base, addictive chemicals are a detrement to society as a whole.
+<p>At base, addictive chemicals are a detriment to society as a whole.
 They cause problems within someone, their family, and society<p>
-<p> Addictivity of a chemical is based solely off of the body's dependence on the chemical itself.
-This drive allows the body to feel "complete" in a sense, and may be seen as a mediciation of sort to it.<p>
+<p> The body's addiction of a chemical is based solely off of the body's dependence on the chemical itself.
+This drive allows the body to feel "complete" in a sense, and may be seen as a medication of sort to it.<p>
 <p> At base, hard drugs are extremely hard to moderate by the user, which furthermore drives the market of hard drug selling.
 This article is a pure descriptor of drug effects and what certain larger drugs within those categories.</p>

 <h5> Hallucinogenics</h5>
 <p>Hallucinogenics are a massive umbrella term for drugs that fall under the term of "psychoactives"<p>
 <p>Psychoactives as a whole are drugs "that, when taken in or administered into one's system, affect mental processes" (WHO).
-In basic, they alter a person's percieved state of mind.
-They affect the chemical balances within the brain to make the body percieve something different than reality.</p>
+In basic, they alter a person's perceived state of mind.
+They affect the chemical balances within the brain to make the body perceive something different than reality.</p>
-<p>A great example of a easily accessible psychoactive is marijuana.</p>
+<p>A great example of a easily accessible psychoactive is marijuana.
+It effects your perception of hunger, thirst due to the THC concent within it.
+That THC also causes hallucinogenic effects within it, which changes your perception of reality.</p>

+<h6>Dissociatives</h6>
+<p>Dissociatives are a category under psychoactives and more specifically under Hallucinogenics.</p>
+<p>Dissociatives are an extremely dangerous drug if used outside of medical advisory due to their ability to disassociate yourself from your conceived reality, hence the name.
+You may see hallucinations and may do behaviors based off of those hallucinations, and these behaviors can range from breakdowns to violent actions.</p>
+<p>A largely popular drug is Ketamine.
+Although it is a Schedule III narcotic in US schedules, the drug being used outside of medical supervision for nonprescriptive reasons, it makes this drug especially dangerous.

 <h3> WIP...</h3>